The Little Outfit Schoolhouse: The founders

 The people who founded the Little Outfit Ranch School, Katharine ("Kit") and Buel Hutchinson, moved from Chicago with their three children; Ann, Mary, and Ned in 1940.
 Adventure was surely part of their motive for moving to such a remote area, but the move would also solve a health problem Ned had – a persistent cough that had only disappeared when he stayed several weeks on the 76 Ranch near Willcox, Arizona.

 Kit Hutchinson was the boss of the ranch, the school's head mistress, and a surrogate mother to the boys.
 She could ride with the best of them and often organized cross country treasure hunts on horseback.
-She taught English to the older boys and she was quick to seize opportunities for exciting learning like Tucson rodeos, Christmastime trips deep into Mexico, and witnessing the mustering out of the last of the Army's Indian Scouts at Fort Huachuca.
-She was amazingly clever at writing plays for the boys to perform on the stage behind the schoolhouse, much to the delight of the neighboring ranchers.
-She was also quick in making up songs about life at the Little Outfit, wonderful at organizing elaborate graduation ceremonies, and all the while keeping parents well informed on how their boys were doing.
+She taught English to the older boys and she was quick to seize opportunities for learning like Tucson rodeos, Christmastime trips deep into Mexico, and witnessing the mustering of the last of the Army's Indian Scouts at Fort Huachuca.
+She wrote plays for the boys to perform on the stage behind the schoolhouse.
+She also made songs about life at the Little Outfit, organized graduation ceremonies, and all the while keeping parents well informed on how their boys were doing.

 The cover of a brochure published in 1943.